understanding-the-connected-home/book/context.md

 ## WRITTEN?
 ## PROOFED?

-Prior to the rise of connected devices, human-to-machine interaction was primarily based on a single user interacting with a single machine.
-Now, in the connected home, there are multiple users interacting with multiple machines, sometimes separated by physical distance, time and preferences.
+Prior to the rise of connected devices, human-to-computer interaction was primarily based on a single user interacting with a single computer.
+Now, in the connected home, there are multiple users interacting with multiple computers, sometimes separated by physical distance, time and preferences.

+> * multimodality rather than unimodality, intelligent adaptive interfaces rather than command/action based ones, and finally active rather than passive interfaces

 These are complex interactions, with opportunities for innovation and possible unintended consequences.